 My Christmas is spent at everyone else’s house.
 I tell Stu what is happening with my folks while we are riding bikes.
 Naturally, he gossips.
 All the team parents find out.
 I become a regular dinner guest at Stu and Scott’s and Lydia’s houses, much like when I was a military brat.
 The parents ask if I need to talk.
 There is not much to say.
 Helen calls on Christmas, asking how I’m holding up.
 Actually, dad comes through with cool gifts this year, maybe to assuage his guilt.
 I figure that he has a girlfriend now.
-I don’t need to confront him.
-I still haven’t seen his new apartment.
+I do not need to confront him.
+I still have not seen his new apartment.
 Helen tells me Joey has moved out and is living in New York.
-He doesn’t have a telephone, but she will get him to call me.
+He does not have a telephone, but she will get him to call me.
 Good old Helen.
 It seems strange that Joey is living in the City after all he had said.
 The worries are piling up.

 Winter in Miami is warm and dry, no afternoon thunderstorms or flooded streets.
-The ranchers burn the sugar cane in the Everglades, with the thick brown smoke drifting over the city.
+The ranchers burn the sugar cane in the Everglades, the thick brown smoke drifting over the city.

 Stu wants to ride our bikes in Everglades National Park.
 His dad agrees to drive us, suggesting we camp overnight, as long as he comes with us.
 We need the car as it is about forty miles to the Park.
 Surprisingly, Scott wants to come, too.
 We pack tents, sleeping bags and cooking gear into their station wagon, with the bikes secure on the roof, and drive to the National Park.
 The Everglades is a huge area where Lake Okeechobee flows hundreds of miles to the ocean.
-It’s fun riding on the paths and trails, not having to keep an eye out for traffic.
-It isn’t that exciting until Stu spots a baby alligator.
+It is fun riding on the paths and trails, not having to keep an eye out for traffic.
+It is not that exciting until Stu spots a baby alligator.
 His dad grabs him before he can pick it up.
 He tells us to high-tail it away because a baby is never far from its mother.
 Thoughts of an alligator attack get our motors running.
-It’s all we talk about that night at camp, better than ghost stories after dinner.
-Stu gets scared that a giant mother alligator will come into our camp and attack him in his sleep.
+It is all we talk about that night at camp, better than ghost stories after dinner.
+Stu gets scared that a giant mother alligator will come into our camp and eat him in his sleep.
 He insists he sleep in his dad’s tent for protection, even though we assure him alligators only attack when threatened.
 Stu is not convinced.
 That leaves Scott and me sleeping in the other tent.
-Laying on top of our sleeping bags we start talking about the team.
+Laying on top of our sleeping bags we start talking about the swim team.
 Scott wants to know how dating Lydia is going, meaning how romantic we are.
 I disappoint him because there are no juicy details, just dates where we hold hands.
 I ask him who he likes.
 He admits he really has not dated anyone.

 “I write in my log how I need to be more outgoing if I’m ever going to have a girlfriend.”